GateNLP/corpusconversion-bnc/README.md

 * mw: overlaps w annotations for multi-word stuff like "up to" and has feature c5=??
 * s: sentences, feature n

-To actually run the conversion:

-* copy or link the extracted BNC corpus so that the script finds a directory 2554 in the current directory
-* make sure runPipeline.sh is on the path in a version that already supports the option -A
-* run ./convert.sh